Amirka-Kh/researchNiamti/THESIS.md

 Furthermore, different stakeholders require distinct sets of metrics.
 For example, management tends to focus on high-level metrics such as business outcomes and project timelines, while team leads might prioritize code quality and task completion.
 DevOps teams focus on operational efficiency, such as deployment frequency and uptime.
 These differing perspectives mean that no single metric can serve all needs, making it essential to gather a broad set of metrics from different dimensions.

+Many factors are overlooked, for example, qualitative indicators such as team morale, expirience, context and environment are often not considered essential, which is a big mistake and can lead to inadequate assessments.
+It essential to choose the minimum relevant set of factors and indicators, depending on the context of the project, in order to achieve an adequate estimatin of productivity and effort for the project.
+[22]

 The SPACE framework (Satisfaction, Performance, Activity, Collaboration, and Efficiency) is a good example of how productivity should be viewed across multiple dimensions.
 Satisfaction, for example, is closely linked to productivity, as happier developers tend to produce higher-quality work and are less prone to burnout.
 Collaboration metrics reflect how well team members work together, while activity metrics track tangible outputs like commits and reviews.
 However, these activity metrics alone are insufficient without the context of performance and efficiency.
 A team that is performing well can often be many times more efficient than individual developers working in isolation, highlighting the importance of balancing team dynamics and individual contributions.
 Metrics should not just track outputs but also identify potential issues, such as burnout, dissatisfaction, and unrealistic expectations.

 Research in software development increasingly acknowledges the impact of Developer Experience (DevX) on Developer Productivity (DevP).
 The study by Razzaq et al. (2024) provides a systematic review of the various DevX factors and the practices that enhance DevX, revealing their significant role in influencing DevP.
 The authors identified a range of DevX factors, such as work fragmentation, developer concentration, and availability of resources, as well as a suite of practices designed to improve these factors, thereby positively impacting productivity【26†source】.